QuentinMacheda/newcoin-os/README.md

 ## License

-Jan is free and open source, under the AGPLv3 license.
+Newcoin OS is free and open source, under the AGPLv3 license.